sinistersnare/CS-GO-Observer-Custom-HUD/README.md

 Shout-out to [RedSparr0w](https://github.com/RedSparr0w) for base code and idea!
 You are the best, man.

+## Sin's instructions for running

+- Make sure Node.Js and NW.js binaries are added to PATH.
+- Join server to observe
+- In this folder, run `$ nw .` to run the UI Selector
+- Select Sin HUD for best UI
+- please report any missing features or bugs!

+## End Sin's instructions.

 ## To-do before running
 - Node.js needs to be installed
 - files/cfg/gamestate_integration_observerspectator.cfg needs to be placed in cfg folder in CS:GO location
 - files/cfg/observer.cfg needs to be placed in cfg folder in CS:GO location
 - CS:GO needs to run on Fullscreen Windowed (I know people may dislike it, but since it's only for observation, soo...)
 - After running CS:GO and connecting to match (or replaying a demo, you can use this in  it too), type to console `exec observer.cfg`, it makes everything default disappear besides map and killfeed

 ## PGL's style example
 ![Here](http://i.imgur.com/p9KNsHB.png)